Creating Assignments On HowTheMarketWorks

 You can also export your entire class’s progress to Excel.

-Great!
-But what if I want to have my students do different assignments throughout the semester?
+What if I want to have my students do different assignments throughout the semester?

 You can create as many new assignments as you want in the same contest!
 Just create a new assignment and give it a new name, and it will start tracking a whole new set of tasks!
 This way you can have your students read some articles, watch some videos, and place a few trades one week, then read different articles, use some calculators, and place more trades the next week.